stangelandcl/nuTLS/README.md

 - Comes with it's own fast MPI and crypto (based on tomcrypt, no homebrew stuff)
 - Made for static linking, no dependencies and only about 200kB compiled code size
 - Full TLS1.2 support, no TLS1.0 or TLS1.1.
 Less legacy, less attack surface.
-- Full TLS1.3 support on the server, experimental on client.
+- TLS1.3 support on the server, experimental on client.
 - No configuration options or ifdef jungle (only `-DDEBUG` for tracing)
 - Transparent, low level API (no suprise file reads - looking at you OpenSSL)
 - Thread-safe, call `tls_init` once and then fork/thread to your heart's content